Skip to main content

 I damaged an item

-• Be clear and honest on the damage as soon as you see it!
-It's natural to have accidents here and there, and the owner will appreciate the honesty and communication.
+• Be clear and honest about the damage as soon as you see it!
+It's natural to have accidents here and there, and the Owner will appreciate the honesty and communication.

 • Help the Owner come up with an action plan on fixing the damage in the most efficient way possible.
-Please check with the Owner first if you want to offer to repair before returning so they can approve the repair plans
+Please check with the Owner first if you want to offer to repair the item before returning it so they can approve the repair plans.
+You can offer to have an item repaired prior to returning the item.
+Do not clean or repair without the Owner's permission, as this might alter and damage the item.

 How do I know when the item was damaged?

-• Renters: We recommend photographing/inspecting the item immediately upon receiving it, and reporting initial damage/stains/scent (not ready to wear) within 12 hours*
+• We recommend photographing/inspecting the item immediately upon receiving it, and reporting initial damage/stains/scent (not ready to wear) within 12 hours.
+If damage is reported outside of this time frame, we will no longer be able to compensate you.

 Damage best practices

-• Renters should always note/photograph the condition an item arrives in to prevent any discrepancies.
-If an item comes with some minor wear, its best to take a few photos or to send the Owner a message to give them a heads up.
+• Always note/photograph the condition an item arrives in to prevent any discrepancies.
+If an item comes with some minor wear, it’s best to take a few photos and send the Owner a message to give them a heads up.

 • Report damage to the Owner before returning their item.
 Clear communication helps build more trust and productivity in the process of reconciling damage.